luca-nik/mev_agent/exercises/third/Exercise3.md

 In additon to this, moreover, even if the directed graph wouldn't have mutlti-edged connected vertices, the problem of simple paths detection from `A` to `B` is extremely complex ([#P-complete](https://epubs.siam.org/doi/abs/10.1137/0208032)), and requires [complex numerical techniques](https://arxiv.org/pdf/2103.06102) to be solved efficiently.

+### Results
+Interestingly, adding the `METEORA_USDC_USDT` to the market graph, given the liquidities at the time I exectuted the code, has allowed to increase the surplus of a factor ~58.
+This could be a rather interesting example where arbitrage could be exploited, buying `USDT` from `METEORA_USDC_USDT`, selling them back for `USDC` in `UNISWAP_USDC_USDT`.